cd-4/vim-yamove/README.md

 --- | ---
-YaMoveDown | Move to the next line with the same indentation YaMoveUp | Move the the previous line with the same indentation YaMoveIn | Move to a line with more indentation below the current line YaMoveOut | Move to a line above with lesser indentation
+YaMoveDown | Move to the next line with the same indentation YaMoveUp | Move the the previous line with the same indentation YaMoveIn | Move to a line with below with more indentation YaMoveOut | Move to a line above with lesser indentation YaMoveOutDown | Move to a line below with lesser indentation YaMoveInUp | Move to a line above with more indentation ToggleYaFold | Toggle the fold below the key you are on YaToggleSmartFolds | Toggle whether smart folds are enabled

+### Setting

+Setting (1=enabled, 0=disabled) | Description
+g:enableYaMoveSmartFolds | Enable intelligent folding to hide levels with more indentation g:enableYaMoveCloseOnMoveOut | Enable to close folds when using `YaMoveOut` or `YaMoveOutDown` g:enableYaMoveOnMultipleHits | Enable to allow escaping from lower indentations after pressing the direction twice

 ##### Note: